tradecloud/tradecloud-docs-api-v2/api/webhook-vs-polling.md

 {% hint style="info" %}
 Pro's:

-* Semi real time, receive the order within seconds.
+* Semi real time, receive the order or shipment within seconds.
-* You can filter on which order events to receive \(in the company integration settings only\).
+* You can filter on which order or shipment events to receive, in the order & shipment webhook settings in your company profile.
 * You do not have to build or configure the polling pattern.

 Con's:

-* You need to fetch the order.
+* You need to fetch the order or shipment.
-* Basic authentication is not yet supported for the GET `/order/:orderId` API.
-Send a support request if you need it.
-* You cannot see what order event happened.
+* You cannot see what order or shipment event happened.
 * You need to build or configure a webhook at your side.
 * You need to publish the webhook on the internet \(web server and firewall required\).
 * You need to obtain and configure a public SSL certificate.